emberjs/rfcs/text/0000-custom-components.md

 Therefore, this hook is not suitable for invoking user callbacks intended for performing DOM cleanup, such as `willDestroyElement` in the classic components API.
-We expect a subsequent RFC addressing DOM-related functionalities to clearify this issues or provide another specialized method for that purpose.
+We expect a subsequent RFC addressing DOM-related functionalities to clarify this issues or provide another specialized method for that purpose.

 Similar to the other async lifecycle callbacks, this API provides no guarentee about ordering with respect to siblings or parent-child relationships.
 Further,